Pope Francis to miss Way of the Cross event in cold Rome

 VATICAN CITY (AP) — Recently hospitalized Pope Francis won’t go to the Colosseum for the traditional Good Friday Way of the Cross procession, but instead will watch it from his home at the Vatican due to unseasonably cold nighttime temperatures in Rome, the Holy See said.

-Francis still planned to attend an evening prayer service at St. Peter’s Basilica to mark Good Friday, which recalls the death of Jesus by crucifixion.
+Francis went ahead with an earlyy evening prayer service at St. Peter’s Basilica to mark Good Friday, which recalls the death of Jesus by crucifixion.
+Wearing crimson-colored vestments, Francis, who has a chronic knee problem, used a wheelchair to reach the central area of the basilica, where he presided over the service.

 The 86-year-old pope was discharged from a Rome hospital on April 1 after spending three days there receiving antibiotic treatment of bronchitis.
 The Vatican said at the time that he would carry out the complete Holy Week schedule, including the Way of the Cross procession and Mass in St. Peter’s Square on Easter Sunday.